 What Does Ultra-Processed Food Do to the Brain?

 The chart below (created using data from the US Department of Agriculture (USDA) Economic Research Service and the US Centres for Disease Control (CDC)) shows how obesity rates have taken off as our food has become an increasingly similar blend of fat and carbs!

-In 2018, Dana Small and colleagues published Supra-Additive Effects of Combining Fat and Carbohydrate on Food Reward, which showed how we overvalue foods that combine these two macronutrients and elicit a supra-physiological dopamine response.
+In 2018, Dana Small and colleagues published Supra-Additive Effects of Combining Fat and Carbohydrate on Food Reward, showing how we overvalue foods that combine these macronutrients and elicit a supra-physiological dopamine response.

 To see if Dana Small’s observation held up, we looked at the satiety response to non-fibre carbohydrates using our analysis of one hundred and fifty thousand days of food logging data from forty thousand people who have used Nutrient Optimiser.

-Our results, shown in the chart below, align with Small’s findings!
+Our results in the chart below align with Small’s findings!
 Here, we can see that we consume 23% more energy when our food contains about 45% of our calories from non-fibre carbs.
-Most of the rest of the energy comes from fat, and little energy is from fibre or protein.
+Most of the rest comes from fat, and little energy is from fibre or protein.

 As the chart below shows, the amount of energy from fat and carbs has increased since the second agricultural revolution of the 1960s, whereas protein has risen only marginally.
 Whether by luck or clever food science, we stumbled onto the magic formula that drives us to eat and buy more of these foods.

 For more details on this lethal combination, see

 Our analysis of Optimiser data also shows that we eat more when our food consists of less overall calories from protein and fibre and more comes from fat and non-fibre carbohydrates.